Estate Planning & Account Settlement

 Authorizes another person to act in legal or financial matters on your behalf.

-Defines how money and property will be handled for beneficiaries and is managed by a trustee.
+Defines how money and property will be handled for beneficiaries and are managed by a trustee.

 Details wishes regarding medical treatment when you're unable to express your desires.